webhazrat/webhazrat/README.md

 - 📫 How to reach me **mdhazrat445891@gmail.com**

-- 🌐 I am organizing a institute call ITWINDOW - A Digital Agency to provide innovative and modern solutions of web **https://itwindow.dev**
+- 🌐 I am organizing an institute called **ITWINDOW - A Digital Agency** to provide innovative and modern solutions of web **https://itwindow.dev**

 - ⚡ Fun fact **Code with Fun**